Skip to main content

 Set up Continuous Test

-Setting up a continuous testing service that finds web memory leaks with memlab consists of a few parts:
+Setting up a continuous testing service to find memory leaks with memlab involves three steps:

-1. Prepare test scenarios that cover key interactions of the web app under test.
+1. Prepare test scenarios that cover the key interactions of the web app under test.

-2. Trigger test runs either through memlab command line interface in bash or through memlab API.
+2. Trigger test runs through the memlab command line interface or through the memlab API.

-3. Collect memory leak results dumped in the disk.
+3. Collect the memory leak results saved to disk.

 Write Test Scenarios